 Kiwi fruit contains a substance called actinidin which has been shown in research studies to reduce bowel transit time.
 A long transit time is associated with constipation as it means fecal matter is sitting too long in the bowel and drying out, therefore becoming harder to pass.
-I recommend clients eat 2 to 3 kiwifruits per day in the morning if they have constipation.
+I recommend clients eat 2 to 3 kiwifruits per day in the morning or afternoon if they have constipation.

 Always work with a qualified practitioner when using herbal medicines as they often interact with medications.

 Cascara sagrada is a very gentle laxative that won’t produce gas while it’s doing its thing.
 This shouldn't be taken all the time though - it's important to take breaks from it and avoid using it long term.

 Rhubarb helps to stimulate bile flow which is essential for good digestion, including preventing constipation.

 If these tips for constipation don’t work

 If these suggestions for constipation don’t work, I highly recommend working with a healthcare practitioner to assess if other factors that cause constipation are at play such as:

 - low serotonin levels in the gut